sanketnerella03/react-todo-assignment/README.md

 - When the screen loads, Get all the tasks and show them in the home screen by calling the todo service (using the fetch API) you built in an asynchronous ***non blocking*** fashion.
   - Ensure you deal with the exception cases iow, show an error on screen if the call was unsuccessful (Truthy/Falsy check applies)
   - Show a busy indicator whilst the server call is in progress (Truthy/Falsy check applies)
   - Show a 'No tasks' message when there are no tasks rather than an empty screen.
-(Truthy/Falsy check applies)
+(Truthy/Falsy check applies) neo
 - Create a single reusable component that represents a task.
   - Show in some way that a task has sub tasks when relevant.
 Recommendation is to display the sub-tasks within the parent tasks, but you can also try to show it in an hierarchical way.
   - BONUS: Using styled components allow any instance or set of instances of the task component to have a configurable background color.
-Example; have the root tasks be a default color of green, have the first level of sub-tasks be red.
+Example; have the root tasks be a default color of green, have the first level of sub-tasks be red. neo
-  - Use propTypes to define the component contracts using reasonable props, eg color.
+  - Use propTypes to define the component contracts using reasonable props, eg color. neo
 - Add a component to the top of the screen where a user can quickly ***add*** a new ***root task***
   - Update the task list automatically when the user adds the task